1857 Wallachian parliamentary election: Emerging consensus

 On March 11 (March 23), 1857, the Austrians evacuated Bucharest, and the longest ever campaigning in Romanian political history began officially.
 Its staples now included political imagery.
 At an early stage, most unionist propaganda art was produced by Constantin Lecca, with historical scenes that reminded Wallachians about an earlier union, under Michael the Brave.
 In July 1857, the debuting painter Theodor Aman of Craiova completed an allegorical canvass, the Union of the Principalities.
 Hailed as a milestone in patriotic artistry, it was followed soon after by mass prints of Petre Alexandrescu's similarly titled piece.
 Aricescu and Rucăreanu's work in theater was taken up in Bucharest by brothers Costache and Iorgu Caragiale.
 Their vaudevilles ridiculed an emerging mass panic, according to which a comet would strike Wallachia before the union could take place.
+Concordia had by then won the adherence of a Știrbeist poet, Grigore Alexandrescu, who contributed propaganda such as this March 30 piece:

 The democratic side of unionism was by then completely free to organize, and its most radical proponents, C. A. Rosetti and Christian Tell, regained Bucharest during June.
 Highly popular with what Bălăceanu called the "socialist youth", they joined Concordia and shunned Timpul.
 As reported in late 1857 by a disgruntled Bolintineanu, radical émigrés "are creating intrigue and division".
 Elsewhere, differences of opinion between the unionists were muted by agreements between voters.
 For instance, all 292 voters registered in Vlașca vowed to support the candidate deemed best during Unionist Committee primaries.
 In that context, very few Wallachians still rejected union, and those who did never formed a party of their own.
 As noted by historian A. D. Xenopol, they included Colonel Dimitrie Papazoglu, and also those boyars who feared competition from the more numerous Moldavians for the ranks and offices of the court.
 Opposition to the unionist project came from the outsiders Heliade and Rusu Locusteanu.
 They endorsed the union on principle, but objected to the Divans being convened by the Porte; overall, they also favored a crowned republic under a native ruler.